 Please note that Ballyntyne Learning Farm is offering mixed-age learning events for children ages 2 to third graders.
 However, we are more than happy to reserve a private learning event for your classroom or special group outside of this age range.
 We are excited to have you, your students, and your families come explore with us!

-2019 marked the end of Ballyntyne's third year and we were so honored to have welcomed close to 1,300 students, families, and special groups to the farm during the 2019 learning season.
-Looking forward to a wonderful 2020 season of learning and play!
+2020 marked the end of Ballyntyne's fourth year and we are looking forward to a wonderful 2021 season of learning and play!